-Barbara Hoblitzell at (202)453-7583 or by email at: Barbara.Hoblitzell@ed.gov.
-Brian Smith at (202)453-7440 or by email at: Brian.Smith@ed.gov.
+Barbara Hoblitzell at (202)453-7583 or by email at:

-- F. The Institution will provide NACCAS, the Missouri State Board of Cosmetology & Barber Examiners, and all enrolled students, the name and contact information of the custodian of all the Institution's files and the address where those files will be kept. - G. The institution will provide information on the number and types of credits or clock hours the Teach-Out Institution is willing to accept.
+- Brian Smith at (202)453-7440 or by email at: Brian.Smith@ed.gov. - F. The Institution will provide NACCAS, the Missouri State Board of Cosmetology & Barber Examiners, and all enrolled students, the name and contact information of the custodian of all the Institution's files and the address where those files will be kept. - G. The institution will provide information on the number and types of credits or clock hours the Teach-Out Institution is willing to accept.
 The Institution will also provide a clear statement to students of the tuition and fees, by breakdown of individual costs, of the educational program, including any additional charges, at the Teach-Out Institution. - H. The Institution will receive from the Teach-Out Institution and submit to NACCAS with each Teach-Out Agreement: - 1.
 Copy of Teach-Out Institution's Enrollment Agreement - 2.
 Copy of Teach-Out Institution's Catalog - 3.
-Copy of Teach-Out Institution's license issued by the Missouri State Board of

-Cosmetology & Barber Examiners

-- 4. And any other additional information, if applicable - I. The Teach-Out Institution(s) must not: - 1.
+Copy of Teach-Out Institution's license issued by the Missouri State Board of Cosmetology & Barber Examiners - 4.
+And any other additional information, if applicable - I. The Teach-Out Institution(s) must not: - 1.
 Be subject to a Teach-Out Event itself. - 2.
-Be under investigation for, be subject to an action concerning, or being fraud or other severe matters by a law enforcement agency.
+Be under investigation for, be subject to an action concerning, or being Prosecuted for an issue related to academic quality, misrepresentation, fraud or other severe matters by a law enforcement agency. - J. If an Institution that is party to a Teach-Out Agreement has learned that another party to the Agreement plans to close, NACCAS must be notified, in accordance with 4.12 of the NACCAS Rules of Practice and Procedure.
+The closing Institution must: - 1.
+Submit to NACCAS a list of student who were enrolled at the time of Closure and indicate the arrangements made for each affected student. - Submit to NACCAS copies of all notifications from the Institution to its students related to the Institution's closure or to Teach-Out options to ensure the information accurately represents student's ability to transfer credit and clock hours.
+NACCAS may require corrections to any such notifications.